leesugil/leesugil.github.io/docs/about.markdown

 permalink: /about/
 ---

-Thanks for visiting this page, hope I helped your day!
+Thanks for visiting this page, hope it helped your day!

-[Let me know](https://github.com/leesugil/leesugil.github.io) if you have any suggestion ☕️
+[Let me know](https://github.com/leesugil/leesugil.github.io) if you have any suggestions ☕️